A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Conclusions

-The proposed methodology can be used to extract high-level knowledge of images through deep networks, making the representational power a CNN available for other purposes.
+In general terms, the proposed methodology takes a large volume of pixels (sub-symbolic data) and translates them into concepts with abstract semantics (symbolic knowledge).
+This workflow has clear implications for artificial cognitive systems, as it tackles the problem of obtaining symbolic knowledge from sub-symbolic data, a necessary step to abstract reasoning through the real world perception.
+In practice, the approach extracts high-level knowledge of images through deep networks, making the representational power a CNN available for other cognitive purposes.
+A promising architecture for cognitive systems.
 Identifying clusters of images distinct in the vector-space, or finding the distinctive traits of a set of classes could be used for visual learning, while vector arithmetics could be used for reasoning and artificial image generation.
-The main follow-up work of this research goes in the direction, exploring how to exploit deep learning representations outside of deep learning, while also considering current challenges such as the zero-shot prediction task.
+The main follow-up work of this research goes in that direction, solving the problems we found when applying vector arithmetics, and exploring how to use deep learning representations outside of deep learning.
+We also intend to apply our work to the zero-shot prediction task, as this approach would allow us to tackle it in a completely unsupervised manner.